Error-331/code_tests/docs/bible/links.md

 The Use of the Trumpet - January 7 (true law, true faith, Moses, Nathaniel);

 Every Individual Hair - January 8 (God sees all, God understands all, God knows you);

+The Greatest Revelation - January 9 (revelation of Jesus, repentance, rock foundation);